zihaowrez/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

+//@@author reignnz
 ### [Implemented] Dynamic Command Text Field

 #### Implementation

-Implementation
-This implementation involves enabling the CommandText Field to read input as it is typed in the Command Line Interface (CLI).
-In the CommandBox.java, a listener function named handleDynamicInput(), reads the user input at each deletion or addition of the command in the CLI and calls MainWindow#executeCommand.
+This implementation involves enabling the CommandTextField to read input as it is typed in the Command Line Interface (CLI).
+In the `CommandBox.java`, a listener function named handleDynamicInput(), reads the user input at each deletion or addition of the command in the CLI and calls `MainWindow#executeCommand`.
 It passes the command inputted by the user with the string "dynamic" concatted to the front, and a reference of itself (a CommandBox object).

-The user input and instance of commandBox object is then passed to LogicManager#execute and subsequently AddressBookParser#parseCommand and FindCommandParser#parse(arguments).
+The user input and instance of commandBox object is then passed to `LogicManager#execute` and subsequently `AddressBookParser#parseCommand` and `FindCommandParser#parse(arguments)`.

-The above is assuming that the user inputs a string not included in the list of commands: “add”, “delete”, “list”, “find”, “view”, “edit”, "copy".
+The above is assuming that the user inputs a string not included in the list of commands: “add”, “delete”, “list”, “find”, “view”, “edit”, "copy", "clear", "exit", "help".

 ![Dynamic Command Diagram](images/DynamicInputFindDiagram.png);